department-of-veterans-affairs/vets-design-system-documentation/src/_components/progress-bar/segmented.md

 ### When to use a segmented progress bar

-* **Step indicator for forms**: When you need the user to complete more than 2 steps in a process, usually completing a form.
+* **Step indicator for forms**: When you need the user to complete more than one step in a process, usually completing a form.
 * **Multiple steps and screens for a single interaction**: When you need to communicate which step a user is currently on as they move through a multi-step process for a single interaction.

 ### When to consider something else